simp/pupmod-simp-simp_bolt/README.md

 The `simp_bolt` module is compatible with the SIMP Omni-Evironment to apply SIMP settings to target systems.
-To utilize a SIMP Omni-Environment, copy the contents of `/usr/share/simp/environment-skeleton/puppet` to the desire Puppet environment directory, which will also serve as the Boltdir.
+To utilize a SIMP Omni-Environment, copy the contents of `/usr/share/simp/environment-skeleton/puppet` to the desired Puppet environment directory, which will also serve as the Boltdir.
 Copy the contents of `/usr/share/simp/environment-skeleton/secondary` and `/usr/share/simp/environment-skeleton/writable` to the desired destinations.